near-ndc/i-am-human/contracts/registry/README.md

 ## Soul transfer

-- The registry enables atomic `soul_transfers`.
+The registry enables atomic `soul_transfers`.
 It Transfers all SBT tokens from one account to another account.
-It will fail if owner is `blacklisted`.
+Additionally, it attempts to transfer the associated account flags.
+For example, if the 'from' account is blacklisted and initiates a soul transfer, the recipient account will also be flagged as blacklisted.
+If a conflict arises between the caller's and recipient's flags, the transfer will fail.